Skip to Content

 leeks and garlic cooking in butter and bacon fat in a soup pot

-How Do You Make Potato Soup Thicker?
+How To Make Potato Soup Thick & Creamy

 • Butter + flour.
 Also known as a roux—a classic technique for thickening soups and sauces.
 When you sprinkle the flour over the butter in our recipe, it’ll be along with the leeks, but the viscous magic will happen nonetheless.